Manini Banerjee

 We researched the fungal animal and living memristor: Slime Mold, Mycetoza, Physerium Polycephalum, or

-"the blob" during this project.
+"The blob" during this project.

 We chose this organism as it:

-1) Uses Phototaxis and Chemotaxis instead of sensors, cameras and data.
+1) Uses Phototaxis and Chemotaxis instead of sensors, cameras, and data.

 2) Does not rely on electricity for data storage, and memorizes past routes.